michael2008/ME-Live-Doc/docs/trouble-shooting.md

 Make sure that the monitor cable is connected properly

 If you have hot-swapped the cables, please try restarting the host

+Q: **Cannot collect video signal**

+Make sure that the video cable is connected properly and try reconnecting the video cable if necessary

+Check the BlackMagic driver's info, if you cannot get its information, try to restart the host

+Make sure the camera output is set correctly (currently using 1080i output)